ucplatform/servicemanager/README.md

 ## Usage Script

-This script imports data from the `CountryData.csv` file, uses this data with the `Get-TenantData` function, and exports the result into `TenantData-Test.csv` file.
+This script collects and uses the data with the `Get-TenantData` function, and exports the result into `TenantData-Test.csv` file.

 ## Running the Script